Large multi-response linear regression estimation based on low-rank pre-smoothing: Low-rank Pre-smoothing in multi-response regression

-The proof of the above can be found in \ref{sec:appendix}, and relies on the consistency of the sample eigenvectors $\plim_{n\rightarrow\infty}\hat{V}_{k}=V_{k}$, where $\plim$ denotes as convergence in probability \citep{neudecker1990asymptotic,bura2008distribution}.
-The result shows $\tilde{B}$ is a root-$n$ consistent estimator of the corresponding low-rank projection of $B$, $BW_{k}$; furthermore, this illustrates that whilst the LRPS estimator may be a biased estimator of the coefficient matrix $B$ (for $k<q$), it enjoys better mean squared error (MSE) performance than the OLS in some important scenarios.
+The proof of the above can be found in Appendix \ref{sec:appendix}, and relies on the consistency of the sample eigenvectors $\plim_{n\rightarrow\infty}\hat{V}_{k}=V_{k}$ \citep{neudecker1990asymptotic,bura2008distribution}, where $\plim$ denotes as convergence in probability; without loss of generality, we also assume that the design matrix $X$ (and data matrix $Y$) have been mean-centered.
+The result shows $\tilde{B}$ is a root-$n$ consistent estimator of the corresponding low-rank projection of $B$, $BW_{k}$; we note here that whilst motivated via the OLS estimator under the Gaussian assumption in \eqref{eq:mrregvec}, the distributional result of Theorem \ref{theorem:lrpsdist} holds with only mild moment assumptions on the error distribution $G$ (see Appendix \ref{sec:appendix}).
+Furthermore, this illustrates that whilst the LRPS estimator may be a biased estimator of the coefficient matrix $B$ (for $k<q$), it enjoys better mean squared error (MSE) performance than the OLS in some important scenarios.

 Let $\MSE(\tilde{B}):=\mathbb{E}_{E}(\|\tilde{B}-B\|_{F}^{2})$ where $\| \cdot \|$ denotes as Frobenius norm.
 We take expectations over the error matrix $E$ with $n$ rows and $q$ columns, e.g. as in the model (\ref{eq:mrreg}).
 For a large $n$, if the asymptotic distribution of Theorem 1 holds, the MSE of LRPS can be approximated as